AGMAndirko/CLAP/observations.md

 - For the stricter HF filtering data (see below), out of 78085 variants, 70027 (89%) can be rsID'ed, and 48424 of that mapped (69%; i.e., 62% of the original total).
 - We looked into fixed positions, but out of 12028 variants, only 32% could be rsID'ed, and out of that only 4% could be mapped, i.e. about only 1% of the original total.

+You can see [here](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/HF_by_chromosome.pdf) that the data is similarly distributed accross chromosomes.

 ## Kuhlwilm and Boeckx files
 We first crossed the Kuhlwilm & Boeckx (2019) database of changes between modern humans and archaics with the GEVA database.
 See the resulting distribution [here](https://github.com/AGMAndirko/CLAP/blob/master/plots/KB19_distributions/3dist_sqrd.pdf), where "All" is all the variants from [the Kuhlwilm and Boeckx article](https://figshare.com/articles/Variants_and_annotations_of_Neandertals/8184038), 90% is a subset of the data that includes only high frequency variants and 90% (strict) is a further subset (one that requires 90% of fixation in each and every human population).